LabinatorSolutions/fluent-support/readme.txt

 == Frequently Asked Questions ==
 = Are there any limitations about how many support tickets I can manage? =

 No, there are no limitations.
-You can manage as many support tickets or customers or support staffs as you want.
+You can manage as many support tickets or customers or support staff as you want.

 = Is it 100% self-hosted? =